45 BEST Things To Do In Banff In Winter

 However, you don’t have to drive it from point to point (though I recommend it).
 The parkway is where one can come to enjoy a drive-in nature, surrounded by waterfalls, rock spires, ancient glaciers, and turquoise lakes in the summer.
 But the road and stops are just as beautiful in the winter!

 If there’s been a significant recent snowfall, I would check the conditions and ensure you have a sturdy 4×4 vehicle with winter tires.
-This road is not often plowed in the winter, and the road can get icy and dicey!
+This road is not often plowed in the winter, and can get icy and dicey after a snowstorm!
 There are also no services on the parkway in the winter.
 That means no fuel and no food stops, so you must be prepared and knowledgeable.

 There are plenty of beautiful stops on the Icefields Parkway, but a few of our favorites to enjoy in the winter are Bow Lake, Peyto Lake, Mistaya Canyon, and Tangle Creek Falls!